 Tampa Bay Lightning – Steven Stamkos

-Is it possible that the last great player to cause free agent drama before John Tavares could be “undervalued?”
-Well, on a team that has elite superstars like Nikita Kucherov and Victor Hedman, he may be.
-Stamkos, like Schwartz, has missed significant time with injuries in his career, but when healthy, he’s one of the league’s unparalleled goal scorers.
+Is it possible that a former two-time Maurice “Rocket” Richard Trophy winner could be “undervalued”?
+Well, on a team that has elite superstars like Nikita Kucherov, Brayden Point, and Victor Hedman, he may be.
+Stamkos has missed significant time with injuries in his career, but when healthy, he’s one of the league’s unparalleled goal scorers.

-Last season, Stamkos quietly amassed 86 points, his highest total since the 2011-12 season, while being totally overshadowed by Kucherov.
-It could be argued that no team, save maybe the Penguins, has two forwards as absolutely elite as Stamkos and Kucherov, but since it’s now Kucherov in the spotlight, Stamkos can be tabbed as undervalued.
+Last season, Stamkos quietly amassed 98 points, his highest total ever, while being totally overshadowed by Kucherov’s 128.
+It could be argued that no team, save maybe the Penguins, has two forwards as elite as Stamkos and Kucherov, but since it’s now Kucherov in the spotlight, Stamkos can be tabbed as undervalued.

 Vancouver Canucks – Bo Horvat

 Horvant adds a strong defensive game to his offensive skills, making him a complete player.
-Vancouver is slowly turning it around with their prospects, but there is still a long climb ahead and Horvat is going to help carry the load as their number one center for years to come.
+Vancouver is slowly turning it around with their prospects, but there is still a long climb ahead and Horvat is going to help carry the load as a top center for years to come.
 As his totals climb, so will his recognition around the league.
 He’s just that good.

 Washington Capitals – Nicklas Backstrom

-When the NHLPA ran their aforementioned player’s poll, Nicklas Backstrom took the vote as the league’s most underrated player, and it’s easy to see why.
-The first point he records in the 2018-19 season will be the 800th of his career, and at just 30, it seems likely he’ll shatter the 1,000 point threshold.
-Still, he’s played second fiddle his whole career to scoring superstar Alex Ovechkin, and now even younger players like Evgeny Kuznetsov have seemingly overshadowed Backstrom.
+Nicklas Backstrom is the reason lists like this exist.
+He finished last season with 873 career points and, at just 31, it seems likely he’ll shatter the 1,000 point threshold.
+Still, he’s played second fiddle his whole career to scoring superstar Alex Ovechkin and now even younger players like Evgeny Kuznetsov.

-The Swedish center seems nonplussed, though, as he continues to put up 70 point seasons (something he’s done each of the last 5 years).
-Besides, Backstrom will probably trade a higher profile in the league for the Stanley Cup Championship any day.
+The Swedish center seems nonplussed, though, as he continues to put up 70-point seasons (something he’s done each of the last six years).
+Besides, Backstrom will probably trade a higher profile in the league for the Stanley Cup he finally won in 2018 any day.

 Winnipeg Jets – Blake Wheeler

-Wheeler has a rare combination of size, speed and skill that all come together to make him one of the most well-rounded players in the NHL.
-He has scored over 60 points in his last six full seasons.
+Blake Wheeler has led the Winnipeg Jets in points three of the last four seasons.
+He has a rare combination of size, speed and skill that all come together to make him one of the most well-rounded players in the NHL, which he’s proven by putting up back-to-back 91-point seasons.
 He’s represented the US at almost every international tournament and is one of the best leaders in the league.